 This function halves the input array and performs element wise addition between the halves.
-Then it recurses and proceeds until there is only one element.
-This code implements sequential summation of an array as there is nothing in the function that realises the potential parallelism.
+Then, it recurses and proceeds until there is only one element.
+This code implements sequential summation of an array, as there is nothing in the function that realises the potential parallelism.
 One could imagine that zipWith would have a parallel implementation, but that is not the case here. zipWith just takes two pull arrays and produces a new one.
+Notice that the sumUp function completely unrolls the recursion, creating an expression tree representing the summation of the array.
+This means that the length of the array must be known when evaluating the meta-program.
+It is not possible to implement a variant of sumUp that takes an input of type Pull EWord32 EWord32.

-The code generated from the function above would have the following appearance.
+The code generated from the sumUp function defined above would have the following appearance: